zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 ### Agent Training Code

-This repository includes functional, well-documented, and organized code for training the agents.

-### Agent Training Code

 - Set-up: Double-jointed arm which can move to target locations.
 - Goal: Each agent must move its hand to the goal location, and keep it there.
 - Agents: The environment contains 20 agents linked to a single Brain.